Employment is Heavily Regulated by State and Federal Law

 Our Employment Attorney Routinely Advises Business Clients on Wage and Hour Disputes

-Wage and hour laws are primarily imposed by the federal government under the Fair Labor Standards Act (“FLSA”), the Ohio Constitution, as well as other various Ohio laws.
-Both FLSA and the Ohio Constitution require that employees be paid at least minimum wage and that they are paid time and a half for overtime work.
+Wage and hour laws are primarily imposed by the federal government under the Fair Labor Standards Act (“FLSA”), as well as addition state laws in both Ohio and Georgia.
+Both FLSA and state law require that employees be paid at least minimum wage and that they are paid time and a half for overtime work.
 The FLSA also regulates when employees can be paid a salary, rather than an hourly wage.